An isolated system-

-(A) is a specified region where transfers of energy and mass takes place
+1. is a specified region where transfers of energy and mass take place

-(B) is a region of constant mass and only energy is allowed to close the boundaries
+2. is a region of constant mass and only energy is allowed through the closed boundaries

-(D) cannot transfer either energy of mass to or from the surroundings.
+4. cannot transfer either energy or mass to or from the surroundings.